firebase/php-jwt/README.md

  */
 $jwt = JWT::encode($payload, $key, 'HS256');
 /**
- * The third parameter allow you to get header values in a stdClass object (you need to instance it before).
+ * Providing headers is optional.
+If provided with an instantiated object,
- * It is optional.
+ * headers will be populated.
  */
 $headers = new stdClass();
 $decoded = JWT::decode($jwt, new Key($key, 'HS256'), $headers);